lauracolof/nestjs-from-zero-to-hero/src/README.md

 ---

-# Controllers.
+# `Controllers`

-Definition: Controllers are defined by decoration a class the @Controller decorator.
+Definition: Controllers are defined by decoration a class the `@Controller` decorator.
 The decorator accepts a string, which is the path to be handled by the controller.

 - Controllers are the responsibles for handling incoming requests and returning responses to the client.